poethan/LEPOR/README.md

 # LEPOR
 LEPOR: Automatic Machine Translation Evaluation Metric Model Series, with linguistic features and augmented factors

-For the different development phases and the codes, please visit :
+For their different development phases and the codes, you can visit :

 https://github.com/aaronlifenghan/aaron-project-lepor